 Section 5: Administration Options for the Market Transformation Portfolio

-As noted in the previous section, the MTWG is divided on whether the MTA should be comprised of: (1) the Existing Program Administrators (Existing PAs); or (2) a single, Independent Statewide Administrator.
+As noted in the previous section, the MTWG is divided on whether the MTA(s) should be comprised of: (1) the Existing Program Administrators (Existing PAs); or (2) a Single, Independent Statewide Administrator.
 Those who support each option, discuss the rationale and ramifications of each alternative below.